Getting Data

 Crypto Crash: James Wynn’s $1B Bitcoin Short Fails, Losing $27M.

-May 26, 2025—Global Crypto Markets In a dramatic turn of events, crypto trading titan James Wynn suffered a staggering $27 million loss in just 24 hours after a bold $1 billion Bitcoin short position backfired.
-Initially, Wynn opened a $111.8 million short on 1,038 BTC at $107,711.1 with 40x leverage on the Hyperliquid platform, setting a liquidation price at $149,100.
-Despite his bearish outlook, Bitcoin held steady at approximately $103,000, down 4.5% from its recent peak, according to real-time market data.
+Global Crypto Markets Suddenly, a bold $1 billion Bitcoin short position backfired, causing crypto trading titan James Wynn to suffer a staggering $27 million loss in just 24 hours.
+Initially, Wynn opened a $111.8 million short position on 1,038 BTC at $107,711.1 with 40x leverage on the Hyperliquid platform, setting a liquidation price of $149,100.

-Undeterred, Wynn escalated his bet to a $1 billion short, pricing each BTC at $9,402, anticipating a sharp decline.
 However, market resilience led to a swift closure of all short positions, resulting in a $15 million loss, compounding a $13.4 million loss from closing a $1.25 billion long position the previous day.

 Factors Driving Wynn’s Misstep

 On-chain data reveals increased activity from dormant Bitcoin wallets (5-7 years inactive), hinting at potential selling pressure that Wynn likely banked on.
 Yet, the market’s failure to collapse triggered a short squeeze, forcing Wynn to exit at a loss.
-Meanwhile, his pivot to a $PEPE long position with 10x leverage has yielded an unrealized profit of $130,000, offering a small reprieve amid the turmoil.

 Did You Know?